 An effective way to properly market your gold Sovereign is to simply speak with our investment team.
-We are registered with the BNTA and have a long track record in providing exemplary service.
+Physical Gold Limited is registered with the BNTA and have a long track record in providing exemplary service.
 Getting in touch with our team is easy.
 Simply call (020) 7060 9992 or visit our website to reach out to us.

 Image credit: Wikimedia Commons